barrysweeney/1-click-startup/README.md

 driver.find_element_by_class_name("primary").click()
 ```

-The ids where found by using the browsers inspect element feature
+The ids were found by using the browsers inspect element feature

 ![Browser developer tools inspect feature](developer/guides-and-posts/summary/assets/inspect.png)

-You can access this by pressing the F12 key when on the page or by right clicking the page and clicking "Inspect" ...
+You can access this by pressing the F12 key when on the page or by right-clicking the page and clicking "Inspect" ...
 Another good tool to use is
-`ctrl+shift_c` to pick an element from the page, as shown in the screenshot above.
+`ctrl+shift+c` to pick an element from the page, as shown in the screenshot above.

 We can now close our connection to the driver